WE ARE pleased that directors of BART acknowledged Thursday that they have a secrecy problem. The question now is, what will they do to fix it?

 It's secrecy and bureaucracy run amok.
 It came to light this week when we discovered that one committee had been secretly discussing a parcel tax to raise about $1 billion for replacing aging train cars.
 As we probed, we learned that another committee has been meeting in private for at least two decades to discuss the budget.
 Most recently, directors were launching a new committee to secretly discuss redistricting.
 It's shameful.

 Fortunately, hours after the editorial appeared Thursday, as the full board held its regularly scheduled meeting, there were indications that at least some members understand the error of their ways.
-Like with any addiction, admitting you
+Like with any addiction, admitting you have a problem is the first step toward correcting it.

 But, when it comes to the solutions, the devil is in the details.
 So, here are a few suggestions: